Laguna West-Lakeside, Elk Grove, California: Real Estate

 Residences are primarily single family homes, each located within a 10-minute walk of parks, schools, and sports facilities.
 Many were developer-built, with parkview lots designated for semi-custom construction, and waterfront lots sold individually for fully bespoke designs.

 Green Standards

 Elk Grove is a signatory of the California Green Building Standards Code (CALGreen), which mandates sustainable construction practices.
 The city adopted CALGreen 2022, which enforces regulations related to planning, design, water conservation, material use, and environmental quality.
 The city has also implemented California Title 24, Part 6, which addresses energy efficiency standards.

-Regional Connectivity and Nearby Amenities
+Regional connectivity

 Laguna West is located within a 10-minute drive of Downtown Sacramento and the greater Elk Grove area.

 Elk Grove

 Elk Grove has undergone redevelopment projects such as "The Village" and "Project Elevate," which include initiatives to revitalize the historic town center with shops and restaurants.
 The city offers family-oriented recreational facilities including an aquatics center, District56, and Oasis Park.
 A Sacramento Bee article identified Elk Grove as a favorable location for raising a family.